Staining Decks in Canada: Common Misconceptions

 Step Three: Application

-There are a variety of ways you can apply stain to a deck, including a brush, roller, speciality pole attachments, or spraying.
-For the most even application, we suggest using a natural bristle stain brush between 2.5” – 5”.
+There are a variety of ways to apply stain to a deck, including a brush, roller, speciality pole attachments, or spraying.
+For the most even application, we recommend using a natural bristle stain brush between 2.5” – 5”.
 The natural bristle brush is the best application tool for oil products.

 The only stain that will last the harsh Canadian climate is an oil-based stain, because of its durability against UV light, dirt, mildew, and its resistance to water.